 Know where you’re going with these top GPS units with backup cameras

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-Connectivity allows us to share moments on the road, and with a GPS with backup camera, you can capture your entire trip—front to back—and save it to play for friends and family later.
+Connectivity allows you to share moments on the road, and with a GPS with a backup camera, you can capture your entire trip—front to back—and save it to show friends and family later.
 We’ve assembled an informative buying guide on the best GPS with backup camera systems, so you can get where you’re going while keeping an eye on your backside.